Even though we all have accents, some people want to modify them. Luckily, your friendly, neighborhood speech-language pathologist is here to help!

 Make any toy a language enriching toy!

-This time of year, SLPs are often asked for input on gift giving.
+by Tamiko Teshima, M.A., CCC-SLP Practice Owner & Speech-Language Pathologist Duncan Lake Speech Therapy, LLC This time of year, our team is often asked for input on gift giving.
 Most questions are typically about what toys are best for language development.
-The truth is that there is absolutely no toy on the planet that will help your child’s language development on its own.
-However, with the use of parent strategies, any toy...
+The truth is that there is absolutely no toy on the planet that will...

 Check your biases: Audism in the 21st century